Research Administration Policies

 Subcontract - The legal instrument issued to a third party under a Federal Contract to perform a portion of the programmatic effort.
 The recipient of a subcontract is also called a Subrecipient.

 Purchased Services Contract – The legal instrument issued to a vendor to perform routine services.
 Such services are typically commercial and provided within the vendor's normal business operations.
 The recipient of a Purchased Service Contract is called a Contractor.
-(See Uniform Guidance 2 CFR 200.23 for further definition of Contractor.
+(See Uniform Guidance 2 CFR 200.1 for further definitions of "Contract" and "Contractor."
 See BS17 – Use and Procurement of External Consultants for further definition of Purchased Services Contracts.)

 The Office of Sponsored Programs (OSP) issues Subawards to Subrecipients performing collaborative effort under Federal Financial Assistance Awards.
 OSP issues Subcontracts to Subrecipients performing collaborative effort under Federal Contracts.
 All such Subawards and Subcontracts must be requested through the Office of Sponsored Programs (OSP), which is responsible for the negotiation of terms and conditions.
 (Note: The College of Medicine and the Applied Research Lab have been delegated authority to negotiate subawards and subcontracts on behalf of their respective units.)
 Prior to issuing a Subaward or Subcontract, OSP must perform a risk assessment to evaluate whether the proposed Subrecipient has the demonstrated ability to perform its portion of the work in compliance with federal terms and conditions.
 Once issued, Subawards and Subcontracts must be monitored by the Principal Investigator and the College Research Office in accordance with RAG80 – Subrecipient Monitoring.
 Additional guidance regarding the issuance, administration, and closeout of such agreements can be found in the following procedure guides: